Nevile Henderson: Ambassador to Germany

 Henderson's attendance at the rally was widely interpreted by the Nazis as granting his official approval of their ideology.
 At the same time, Henderson described the "Strength Through Joy" movement and the labour camps for young people as showing the "beneficial" aspects of Hitler's rule and ensured that the young Germans developed properly-patriotic attitudes towards the fatherland.

 Henderson called the rally (10-11 September 1937) a most impressive event attended by some 140,000 Germans, who were full of enthusiasm for the regime.
 Henderson wrote that his hosts in Nuremberg went out of their way to be friendly towards him by giving him a luxurious apartment to stay in and inviting him to sumptuous meals with the best German food and wine being served.
 From Nuremberg, Henderson reported to London:

 However, Henderson saw no reason for alarm and wrote that "we are perhaps entering the quieter phrase of Nazism, of which the first indication has been the greater tranquility of the 1937 meeting [at Nuremberg]."
 Henderson spoke with Hitler at Nuremberg and described him as seeking "reasonableness" in foreign affairs with a special interest in reaching an "Anglo-German understanding".
 Because Hitler's speech at Nuremberg had demanded that Britain and France return the former German colonies in Africa, Henderson came away with the impression that for Hitler, the restoration of the German colonial empire in Africa was his principal foreign policy interest.
-The British historian Andrew Crozier wrote that the thesis developed by the German historian Klaus Hildebrand of "colonial blackmail" that for Hitler, the demands for lost colonies in Africa were meant to "blackmail" Britain into giving Germany a "free hand in the East" to be well supported by the available evidence.
+The British historian Andrew Crozier wrote that the thesis of "colonial blackmail" developed by the German historian Klaus Hildebrand, namely that for Hitler the demands for lost colonies in Africa were meant to "blackmail" Britain into giving Germany a "free hand in the East", was well supported by the available evidence.